 After we wake up in Syaprebesi, we grab breakfast and officially begin our trek.
 Crossing a bridge, we can take either the trekking trail or the main road.
 The short trekking trail is quite risky as stone falls and landslides are quite common here thus we take the main road as its much safer.
 Walking along the road we see numerous waterfalls decking the road.
 We see hydropower construction going on in the region and take the trekking trail from where the main road stops.
 After crossing through a scenic waterfall we reach Dovan via Pairo.
 Here the routes to Thulo Syapru, which leads to Gosain Kunda and Lantang separate.
 We take the route to Lantang.
 Walking for some time we reach Bamboo a riverside village, where we take lunch for the day.
 Along the route we can see cliffsides with large honey bee hives.
 Walking through forest trails we ascend to a suspension bridge and going up and down we reach Rimche.
 Around Rimche are lots of Langur monkeys around.
 Walking further along a similar trail we reach Lama Hotel.
 The accommodations in Lama hotel are very basic as it lies within the core Lantang Conservation area.

-From Lama hotel, we grab an early breakfast and ascend forest trails and walk beside the Langtang river.
+From Lama Hotel, we grab an early breakfast and ascend forest trails, and walk beside the Langtang River.
 The trail initially today is also similar to the trail we took yesterday Along the route is the River View Tea Shop, which lies next to the river between two ridges.
 Grabbing tea and refreshments we move ahead.
 Ascending further, the closed tree line opens up to a shrubby area where most vegetation is low.
-Further we reach Ghoda Tabela where we see amazing views of Langtang I and Langtang II along with Ganchenpo ahead.
+Further, we reach Ghoda Tabela where we see amazing views of Langtang I and Langtang II along with Ganchenpo ahead.
 We grab lunch here at the village and reach Thyangsyap where the view of the Langtang valley is very picturesque.
 If we weren’t hungry at Ghoda Tabela we can grab lunch at Thangsyap instead.
 We also see the Changbu Peak.
 After walking further we cross a small village called Sherpa Danda and reach Langtang Village.
-A memorial commemorating the lives lost during the avalanche caused by the 2015 Nepal Earthquake are found here.
+A memorial commemorating the lives lost during the avalanche caused by the 2015 Nepal Earthquake is found here.
 If we choose to stay overnight at Mundu instead, we need to walk further for around half an hour and climb another 150m altitude.
-Yak cans be seen grazing in the village of Mundu.
+Yak can be seen grazing in the village of Mundu.
 You can spend the rest of the day exploring Mundu or Langtang Village.
 We stay overnight here.

 Getting up early, we are greeted by the mountains in the central Himalaya.
 We begin after breakfast, walking through the valley and follow the Lantang river.
 A teahouse is seen en route.
 Nearby is also a large boulder upon which Guru Rinpoche is said to have meditated.
 Rumous of his footprint are seen here also.
 We cross the village, and see numerous Yak and goats.
 We cross a suspension bridge and walk to reach Kyanjin Gumpa.
 An amazing view of the Lantang Lirung glacier is seen from the route right after crossing the suspension bridge.
 This glacier is where many rookie peak climbers train for their mountain adventures.
 At Kyanjin gumba we grab lunch, visit a small bakery and a factory selling real Yak Cheese freshly made.
 Tibetan influence and ancestry is apparent in this region.
 We stay overnight at Kyanjin Gumba.